 As mentioned, it’s a bit more challenging to review other versions of creatine as there just hasn’t been a lot of time to evaluate products.
 Further, our own experience with different versions is limited as we use creatine monohydrate with no problem.
 Therefore, we are collecting all of the information from the internet to identify trends, and that trend is Kaged Muscle.
 Therefore, if you do need a creatine HCL, go with Kaged Muscle.

-If you were to come look in our company's pantry, you would find a big bottle of Optimum Nutrition Micronized Creatine Monohydrate as it’s our favorite creatine for 2022.
+If you were to come look in our company's pantry, you would find a big bottle of Optimum Nutrition Micronized Creatine Monohydrate as it’s our favorite creatine.
 At just $0.35/serving for Creapure, Optimum Nutrition shows why they’re the best.
 Perhaps we’re creatures of habit, but we firmly believe in the motto “If it’s not broken, don’t fix it."

 While all of the options on this list are great, we don’t think any offer anything that would make us try something other than what we have used for years and know works.
 Optimum Nutrition offers the supreme creatine monohydrate supplement at an awesome price.